Frequently Asked Questions About Online Weight Loss

 Any program can help you to lose weight.
 A 3500 calorie reduction will cause you to lose 1 pound of weight, whether that is achieved by eating nothing but cabbage or grapefruits or by having a donut hole for the day doesn't matter.
 The simple equation for weight loss is a math equation that doesn't take into account nutritional needs or ability to sustain that eating pattern.

-We are focused on your year-end result, not just a short term dip.
+We are focused on your long term results, not just a short term dip.
 To achieve weight stability and improve long term health, it is critical that your initial weight loss is achieved in a way that is sustainable.
 We help you make better daily choices within the specific constraints of your life, so that those new positive habits can be sustained over the long haul.

 Each team is made up of professionals in the three core areas that drive successful weight loss long term: nutrition, fitness and mindset.
 You will be assigned a registered dietitian, behavior coach and exercise physiologist.
 Your individual team's assignment will be based on your personal needs and designed to meet any licensing rules within the state that you live.